iankerr4444/medieval-book/AccountSignups.md

 # Slack

 To help with communication in this class, I want to try to avoid email or cuLearn, but instead will try to centralize communication through Slack.
-Slack is a group messenger application, that can be installed on your phone and tablet, used on your browser or a desktop app.
+Slack is a group messenger application that can be installed on your phone and tablet, used on your browser or a desktop app.

 1. Download desktop apps [here](https://slack.com/downloads/) and other versions depending on the OS of your mobile device.
 2. Sign in to our slack group – following the link I will send out after our first class.